ElenaCoder/node.js-course/6.2-customer-rest-api-implementation/README.md

 ## Project Description

-The goal of this project was to create a RESTful API that allows users to interact with a **customer** database.
+The goal of this project was to create a secure RESTful API that allows users to interact with a **customer** database.
+The API endpoints are protected using authentication with JSON Web Tokens (JWT) and password hashing with bcrypt.
 The root endpoint of the REST API is http://localhost:3000/api/customers.

 REST API has following endpoints and actions: